comp251/comp251.github.io/resources/linux.md

 ---
 layout: default
-title: Linux shell and tools
+title: Linux Shell
 parent: Course Resources
-description: Bash, Vim, Tmux, and Linux Tips
+description: Linux Shell
-nav_order: 3
+nav_order: 4
 ---

 # {{ page.description }}
-{: .no_toc }
+{: no_toc }

-1. TOC
-{:toc}

-# SSH and remote access

-You'll be using SSH to log in to lily/iris to do your work in this class.
-SSH (Secure SHell) is a way to open a shell/terminal on a remote computer.
-This allows you to interact with the remote computer and run programs, edit files, write code, etc. SSH is a _secure_ shell because it uses an encrypted channel for communication between your local computer and the remote computer.

-The program `ssh` is used to connect to a remote machine.
-Use `ssh username@host` to connect to the computer named `host` (e.g., `lily.rhodes.edu`) with the given username (e.g., `langm`).
-For example, my account on `lily` is named `langm`.
-To connect, I run `ssh langm@lily.rhodes.edu`.

-## Access from off-campus

-Within the first week, you should have access to the Rhodes VPN.
-Follow the instructions on the [software resources page](/resources/software) to install the FortiClient software.

----

-# Shell cheat sheet and basic commands

 {: .note }
-This section summarizes some basic command shell usage.
+This page summarizes some basic command shell usage.
 It is not a substitute for [The Linux Command Line](/resources/books) book, though!
 Skimming chapters 1-4 in that book will give a good overview of using the command line.

+1. TOC
+{:toc}

-## What is a shell?
+# What is a shell?

 A _shell_ or _command shell_ is a program that allows you to run other programs.
 The Windows/OSX GUI is a visual shell; we will be using a text-based shell.
 When